gprMax/gprMax/docs/source/user_libs_opt_taguchi.rst

     This package combines a number of advanced features and should not be used without knowledge and familiarity of the underlying techniques.
 It requires:

-    * Knowledge of Python to contruct a model input file to use with the optimisation
+    * Knowledge of Python to contruct an input file to use with the optimisation
-    * Understanding of optimisation techniques in general, and in particular Taguchi's method
+    * Familiarity of optimisation techniques, and in particular Taguchi's method
-    * Care and 'sanity' checking to be made throughout the process
+    * Careful sanity checks to be made throughout the process

 Taguchi's method